umijs/dumi/docs/guide/advanced.md

 export default Hello;
 ```

-The type analysis tool behind dumi is `react-docgen-typescript`.
+The type analysis tool dumi based is `react-docgen-typescript`.

 For more types and annotation usage, please refer to [documentation](https://github.com/styleguidist/react-docgen-typescript#example).